 Solutions and tips for safe driving practices

-To prevent unsafe driving practices by fleet employees, you need a good fleet management system that allows seamless supervision, instant communication; and, of course, transparency at all levels.
+To prevent unsafe driving practices by fleet employees, you need a good vehicle management system that allows seamless supervision, instant communication; and, of course, transparency at all levels.
 In other words, monitoring driver behavior is key to avoid careless and reckless driving on their part.

 Fleet management software, like Veturilo, provides valuable, real-time insight into how your drivers behave on the road.
 That is, among other important information, like vehicle status and diagnostics data.
-Such a fleet management platform instantly notifies you of behaviors that indicate careless or reckless driving.
+Such a vehicle management platform instantly notifies you of behaviors that indicate careless or reckless driving.
 For instance:

 - high RPM